-Spring 2021 IMPORTANT EVENTS DATES All student teachers report to their assigned student This date depends on your school's return date teaching classrooms when their teachers report after after winter break.
-The date varies in January winter break.
-2024.
+IMPORTANT EVENTS DATES All student teachers report to their assigned student teaching classrooms when their teachers report after summer break for fall student teachers or winter break for spring student teachers.
+Student teaching follows schools/district calendars - NOT UArizona's academic calendar.
+This date depends on your school's return date after summer break OR winter break, depending on your semester of student teaching.
+The date varies in July/Aug 2024 and again in January 2025.
 Student teaching business meeting Date, time, and location TBD Student teachers begin their UArizona classes and report to Emily's Place or Ochoa Community School TBD Career Fair (Optional and highly recommended for seniors) February TBD If you attend the Career Fair, you are excused from student teaching at lunch time to attend this event.
-Last Day to Student Teach April or May, 2024 (Depending on your school schedule - you must complete 60 days of student teaching; this you will coordinate with your University supervisor)
+Last Day to Student Teach Nov_or Dec2024 (Fall STs) April or May, 2025 (Spring STs) (Depending on your school schedule - you must complete 60 days of student teaching; this you will coordinate with your University supervisor)